hyperhyperspace/pulsar/README.md

-# Soliton: a Blockchain running in the Browser.
+# Soliton: a blockchain for the browser.

 ## Browser client available